 When managing their health, today’s consumers want to be more responsible.
 However, most people don’t feel well-equipped.
 In other industries, such as car buying, customers can easily access features, benefits, and cost comparisons to inform their purchasing decisions.
 By contrast, the healthcare industry needs more upfront pricing information and presents puzzling choices, contact points, and service flows.

 With a higher responsibility for costs, consumers demand better, more transparent information from healthcare providers to make better decisions.
 They also want more partnership than the traditional one-way doctor-patient dialogs.

 Paying for Consumer-Directed Healthcare

 These employer-sponsored benefit accounts let employees set aside pre-tax funds to pay out-of-pocket healthcare expenses.
 While each of these accounts is unique in design, funding, ownership, and tax advantages, they provide spending power directly to participants.
 They all share a requirement to abide by IRS regulations on contributions, eligible expenses, and documentation to maintain non-taxable status.

 Healthcare consumerism will require professionals to alter how they market, deliver, and charge for their services.
 In particular, healthcare providers must focus on building their brands as they strive to operate in a highly competitive market.

 As healthcare consumerism evolves, expect to see the following:

 - Consumers will continue to see increased personal responsibility for premiums and out-of-pocket expenses

 - Employers will help mitigate some of the costs through HSAs and other tax-advantaged plans

-As healthcare moves toward emphasizing value over volume, patient care and provider compensation will undergo a profound transformation.
-The state of healthcare is constantly being refined, but with healthcare consumerism on the rise, should be a more efficient, cost-effective system for all.
+As healthcare emphasizes value over volume, patient care and provider compensation will profoundly transform.
+In addition, as healthcare continues to refine itself, and with healthcare consumerism rising, there may be a more efficient, cost-effective system for all.